seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 The throng that follows Caesar at the heels,
 Of senators, of praetors, common suitors,
 Will crowd a feeble man almost to death:
-I’ll get me to a place more void, and there
+I'll get me to a place more void, and there
 Speak to great Caesar as he comes along.

 *Exit*